Tens of thousands join mass funeral for slain Hezbollah leader Nasrallah - Local News 8

 (CNN) — The long-delayed funeral for Hezbollah’s leader Hassan Nasrallah is taking place Sunday, nearly five months after he was killed in a massive Israeli airstrike on the southern suburbs of Beirut.

+A formation of Israeli fighter jets flew very low over the main site of the funeral after Nasrallah’s coffin was unveiled in what Israel’s military called “a clear message” to the group.

-Tens of thousands of mourners flooded Beirut’s largest stadium, where the ceremony begins, and packed the surrounding streets.
-A large procession will trail a vehicle carrying the late militant leader’s coffin to a shrine in southern Beirut, erected as his final resting place.
+Tens of thousands of mourners flooded Beirut’s largest stadium, where the ceremony began, and packed the surrounding streets.
+A large procession will trail the late leader’s hearse to a shrine in southern Beirut, erected as his final resting place.

+Mourners threw scarves at the hearse which pallbearers touched on Nasrallah’s turban, placed on top of the Hezbollah-draped coffin, and lobbed it back to mourners.

+Speaking from a remote location, Hezbollah Secretary General Naim Qassem addressed mourners and vowed to continue down Nasrallah’s path “even if we are all killed.”

 Sunday’s ceremony also commemorates Nasrallah’s successor, Hashem Safieddine, who led the militant group for just days before an Israeli strike killed him in early October.